Iran’s saffron exports hit a 10-year high last year, with the highly-prized spice generating more than $325 million in hard currency revenues.

 Saffron king business company started shipping export saffron.

-Saffron crocus, Crocus sativus, with its vivid crimson stigmas and styles.
+Saffron crocus in 2021 , Crocus sativus, with its vivid crimson stigmas and styles.
 Delicate saffron threads, plucked from crocus flowers and dried

 Saffron is a spice derived from the flower of Crocus sativus, commonly known as the “saffron crocus“.